-50 TV and Movie Locations Worthy of a Road Trip
+50 Movie and TV Locations Worthy of a Road Trip

-Movies are often giant advertisements for the places where they're shot.
+Movies are often giant advertisements for the locations where they're shot.
 The baseball diamond from the 1989 tearjerker "Field of Dreams" sees about 65,000 fans a year, proving true the movie's famous line: "If you build it, they will come."
 There are innumerable movie and TV locations nationwide that still make for intriguing visits even after the film crews and celebrities have departed.
-Cheapism reached out to film offices in nearly every state and researched filming locations on websites such as IMDb and LocationsHub for spots worthy of adding to the itinerary on a vacation, weekend away, or road trip.
+Consider these state-by-state spots worthy of adding to the itinerary on a vacation, weekend away, or road trip.

 Quentin Tarantino's most recent cinematic offering, 2015's "The Hateful Eight," is a western about a bounty hunter that takes place in the dead of a Wyoming winter.
 But it was actually Colorado standing in for many panoramic and exterior shots, including the 900-acre Schmid Family Ranch outside Telluride, which dates back to 1882.
 Visitors can hunt there during big-game seasons and rent cabins on the property -- think towering snow-capped mountains lining the horizon, verdant rolling hills, and unspoiled nature as far as the eye can see.